halkwu/gift-card/README.md

 **Files to check**
 - `everyday/everyday.ts` — main everyday script
-- `everyday/graphql-server.ts` — GraphQL server implementation
+- `everyday/everyday_api.ts` — GraphQL server implementation
 - `everyday/package.json` — npm scripts and dependencies

 **Troubleshooting**
 - If you see errors about `ts-node` or types, ensure you ran `npm install` inside `everyday` and that your Node version meets the requirement.
-- If `npm run start:graphql` fails, check the terminal output for the listening port or errors in `everyday/graphql-server.ts`.
+- If `npm run start:graphql` fails, check the terminal output for the listening port or errors in `everyday/everyday_api.ts`.

-If you want, I can add a playground example, Postman/import file, or adapt the GraphQL example to the exact schema exposed by `graphql-server.ts`.
+If you want, I can add a playground example, Postman/import file, or adapt the GraphQL example to the exact schema exposed by `everyday_api.ts`.